HarrisonHemstreet/blog/src/content/blog/create-a-rust-webservice.md

 ### 2. Database Setup

-- **SQL Files**: All SQL files are located in `webservice_tutorial/sql` with the init file being located at `webservice_tutorial/init.sql`
+- **SQL Files**: All SQL files are located in `webservice_tutorial/sql` with the initialization file at `webservice_tutorial/init.sql`.
-- **Docker Compose**: This is our docker-compose.yml file.
-If you would like to learn more about this setup, read more [here](https://onexlab-io.medium.com/docker-compose-postgres-initdb-ba0021deef76):
+- **Docker Compose**: Below is our `docker-compose.yml` file.
+For a detailed explanation of this setup, refer to [this guide](https://onexlab-io.medium.com/docker-compose-postgres-initdb-ba0021deef76):

   ```yaml
   version: "3.6"